kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Pod API

-A new field `extendedResourceClaimStatus` is added to Pod's status to track the special resouceclaim object created for the extended resource requests in the pod.
+A new field `extendedResourceClaimStatus` is added to Pod's status to track the special `ResouceClaim` object created for the extended resource requests in the pod.
 This is needed for kublet to pass the devices allocated by driver to the containers in the pod.